flashvenom/surefire/README.md

 ![Surefire MVP Progress](https://files.flashvenom.com/surefireflyer.jpg)

-**MVP rc1 Coming Soon**
+**rc1 Coming Soon**
--New Features: Attachments, Leads Management, Outlook Desktop control via Interop, -API Integrations: VoiP Call Logs & RingCentral API, ePayPolicy API, OpenAI integration, Google Maps API, Microsoft Graph and more...
+-New Features: Attachments, Leads Management, Outlook Desktop control via Interop, Plugins and more...
+-API Integrations: VoiP Call Logs & RingCentral API, ePayPolicy API, OpenAI integration, Google Maps API, Microsoft Graph and more...

-I will be merging the private dev branch to public early 2025.
+I am planning on being finished with merging the private dev branch to public by 2025.
 Contact me for a demo or to discuss the project.

 ## Table of Contents